basementuniverse/kanbn/docs/index-structure.md

 column
 workload
 progress
+{...customFields}
 ```

 The default task template is `^+^_${overdue ? '^R' : ''}${name}^: ${created ? ('\\n^-^/' + created) : ''}`.

 This string can contain markup sequences.
 See [terminal-kit](https://github.com/cronvel/terminal-kit/blob/21607fb51749853dd9193c6aaf205b14c63b2768/doc/markup.md#markup) for markup reference.

+*Note: custom fields can also be interpolated into the task template, but only if they are defined in `customFields` (see below).*

 ### `dateFormat`